 As described above, the two (2) driveways on 92nd Street will remain.
 The proposed site plan is oriented towards the 92nd Street frontage utilizing the existing two (2) access points from the street.
-The northern most driveway will be the main access to the project with cross access between the commercial shopping center to the north.
-This multiple cross access design will allow for a traffic light to be placed at this main entrance driveway across from one of the hospital campuses main driveways (E. Cochise Dr.).
-The placement of the traffic signal will allow for the future residents of this project safe and efficient pedestrian access across 92nd Street to the hospital campus and the City's greenbelt path and trail system.
-It will also allow hospital workers and others safe access to and from the Mercado del Rancho shopping plaza eliminating vehicular trips during lunch hours and breaks.
+The northern most driveway will be the main access to the project with cross-access between the commercial shopping center to the north.
+This multiple cross access design will allow for a new traffic signal to be placed at this main entrance driveway across from one of the hospital campuses main driveways (E. Cochise Dr.).
+The placement of the traffic signal will allow for the future residents of this project safe and efficient pedestrian access across 92nd Street to access the hospital campus and the City's green belt path and trail system and is supported by Honor Health Shea Campus.

 The cross access with the commercial center will ensure vehicles will be utilizing cross-access driveways to find the appropriate entrance and exit points to the multiple sites and not create pinch points or non-recommended vehicular movements because of lack of access.
 This main driveway will also serve as the exit point for most commercial vehicles servicing the rear of the adjacent commercial center at a safe, signalized intersection.
-The proposed circulation system with the adjacent properties provides for safe and efficient vehicular and pedestrian traffic and resolves existing traffic challenges between these properties.
+The proposed circulation system with the adjacent properties provides for safe and efficient traffic and finalizes the traffic challenges to these properties.

-The creation of this main driveway to the project assists with logical and safe crossaccess.
-This cooperative effort from the major projects in the area will ensure vehicular and pedestrian circulation is master planned so as to benefit circulation for the entire area and limit direct Shea Blvd access.
-The attached traffic analysis demonstrates that the roadways not named Shea Blvd are significantly under capacity in the area.
-The proposed 273 residential units will not significantly impact any of the surrounding under capacity roadways while impacting Shea Blvd at a very small percentage.
-The coordination with the hospital on a traffic light at the main entrance to the proposal allows for the Sprouts shopping center, hospital campus and residential community a safe and efficient signalized intersection for ingress and egress.
+The creation of this main driveway to the project assists with logical and safe cross-access.
+This cooperative effort from the major projects in the area will ensure vehicular and pedestrian circulation is master planned so as to benefit circulation for the entire area and limit direct Shea Blvd. direct access.
+The attached traffic analysis demonstrates that the roadways not named Shea Blvd. are significantly under capacity in the area.
+The 255 residential units do not significantly impact any of the surrounding under capacity roadways while impacting Shea Blvd. at a very small percentage.
+The coordination with the hospital on a traffic signal at the main entrance to the proposal allows for the Sprouts shopping center, hospital campus and residential community a safe and efficient signalized intersection for ingress and egress.